nopara73/ZeroLink/README.md

 A post-mix wallet MUST use Lexicographical Indexing of Outputs, as defined in [BIP69](https://github.com/bitcoin/bips/blob/master/bip-0069.mediawiki).
 A post-mix wallet, due to its design, will only have one input and maximum two outputs at all times.
-Uniform indexing is necessary in order for multiple post-mix wallet implementations too look the same.
+Uniform indexing is necessary in order for multiple post-mix wallet implementations to look the same.
 Lexiographical indexing is also beneficial from a privacy point of view.
 If a wallet software would always generate the change output on the second index, observers would always know what the change output is.

 #### Fee Estimation, RBF